ibm-cloud-docs/containers/health-audit.md

 ## Kubernetes API server audit logs
 {: #audit-api-server}

 To monitor user-initiated, Kubernetes administrative activity made within your cluster, you can collect and forward audit events that are passed through your Kubernetes API server to {{site.data.keyword.la_full_notm}} or an external server.
-Although the Kubernetes API server for your cluster is enabled for auditing by default, no auditing data is available until you set up log forwarding.
 {: shortdesc}

 ### Considerations and prerequisites